Handmade Chikankari Sarees – The Journey Behind Alankrit

 The Entire Process Behind Handmade Chikankari Sarees

 Creating a genuine chikankari outfit is a multi-step process that cannot be rushed.
-At Alankrit we manage the entire production ourselves:
+At Alankrit, we manage the entire production ourselves:

 Printing (Chhapayi) – transferring intricate motifs onto fabric